luisarizmendi/rhel-edge-quickstart/demos/fdo-serverless-autoupdate/info.md

 ```

 3) Wait some seconds and try to access again the service on the edge device (the new message should appear)

-4) Stop requests to the servics and wait 30 seconds, the container should be stopped (stop time will depend on the service)